TurboVNC/buildscripts/README.txt

 CMake should be installed somewhere in the PATH.
-The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from the DMG (http://www.cmake.org) and sym link /Applications/CMake\ {version}.app/Contents/bin/cmake to a directory in your PATH.
+The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from the DMG (http://www.cmake.org) and add /Applications/CMake.app/Contents/bin to the PATH.

 The libjpeg-turbo SDK should be installed in its default location.